TamasNeumer/Ph03nix-InterviewPrep/Chapters/Sorting/Knowledge.md

 **Sorting with collections**
 - `java.util.Collections.sort(List)` and `java.util.Arrays.sort(Object[])` methods can be used to sort using natural ordering of objects.
 - `java.util.Collections.sort(List, Comparator)` and `java.util.Arrays.sort(Object[], Comparator)` methods can be used if a Comparator is available for comparison.
-- **Since Java 8:** the List interface is supports the `sort` method directly, no need to use Collections.sort anymore.
+- **Since Java 8:**
+  - the List interface is supports the `sort` method directly, no need to use Collections.sort anymore.
+These are destructive however (i.e. original data is modified)
+  - Since streams are immutable when sorting a new (sorted) stream is returned.

 **In Practice I: The class implements the Comparable interface**